Why Fiber Is So Important for Gut Health, Hunger & Blood Sugar

 Whole foods should always be the foundation.
 Fruits, vegetables, beans, lentils, oats, nuts, and seeds are still important.
 But for many people, staying consistent with fiber every day can be the hard part.

-LiveGood Organic Fiber gives you 30 servings per bag and 8 grams of fiber per serving.
+LiveGood Organic Fiber provides 30 servings per bag and 8 grams of fiber per serving.
 The product information also lists USDA Organic, vegan, gluten-free, soy-free, dairy-free, keto-friendly, and non-GMO.
+Always review the current label before ordering because product details can change.

 Why I Recommend It